sackn/diffeq/series.md

 $$f(x) = \frac{1}{x^p}$$

-From inspection its pretty obvious that as long as p is a some positive number we are always continous, decreasing, and positive for any x>1.
+From inspection, it's pretty obvious that as long as p is some positive number, we are always continuous, decreasing, and positive for any x > 1.
 That means that we can employ the integral test to determine its convergence.

 $$\int_{1}^{\infty} \frac{1}{x^p} dx$$
 $$\lim_{b\to\infty} \int_{1}^{b} \frac{1}{x^p} dx$$